The Benefits of Exercise for Dogs With Behavioral Problems

 How Does Exercise Help Dogs?

-Most dogs were selectively bred to work.
+Consider the fact that most dogs were selectively bred to perform some type of work.
 Whether for herding, pointing, flushing, guarding, or retrieving, dogs were made to spend a good chunk of the day engaged in some form of activity.
-Even small lapdogs have a job: warming up the feet and laps of many aristocratic ladies!
+Even small lapdogs had a job: warming up the feet and laps of many aristocratic ladies!

 The trigger for this sensation seems to stem from the release of endorphins and endocannabinoids (eCBs)—the body's naturally occurring neurotransmitters that activate cannabinoid receptors (which manage pain, anxiety, etc.) in the brain's reward region both during and after moderate to intense aerobic exercise.